WHY CLIMATE CHANGE

 • Climate change models tell us that due to the long atmospheric lifetime of CO2, it will now take "negative" GHG emissions to stop global warming.
 In other words, humanity must reach virtual net zero carbon emissions AND start taking GHGs out of the air through artificial carbon sinks.

-• We are have barely begun to convert from fossil fuels to renewable energy technologies, and have not yet started to develop artificial carbon sinks.
+• We are have barely begun to convert from fossil fuels to renewable energy technologies, and have barely started to develop artificial carbon sinks.

 The risks for worst-case outcomes amplify much more quickly than the risks for most likely outcomes.
 For an early and rapid decline in emissions, the worst-case outcome is around 0.7ºC higher than the most likely temperature rise.
 With much slower action taken much later, the difference between the most likely and worst-case outcome is almost twice as wide, at 1.2ºC.
 This takes a worst-case temperature rise of less than 3ºC to one just above 5ºC by the end of this century, bringing with it significant risk of dangerous impacts to our environment, society and economy.